• Features

 Take your content into account

 As you’ve probably come to understand through your business’s marketing efforts, high-quality content is a must for any brand.
-Whether it’s the content you post in your newsletter, on your blog, or on various social networks, quality trumps quantity every time.
+Whether it’s the content you post for audiences to read in your newsletter, on your blog, or on various social networks, quality trumps quantity every time.
 Instagram is no different!

 However, besides prioritizing Instagram post ideas with high-quality content, you’ll also want to consider the type of content you’re sharing when deciding when to post it.

-Different content-related factors to think about when you’re figuring out the best posting time include the following:
+Different content-related factors to think about when you’re figuring out the best posting time to make the most of your social media management efforts with Instagram include the following:

 • Product, service, idea, or action that you’re promoting: Are users more inclined to use or do this during certain hours or days?